BurkhardHeim/cvsToWx/README.md

   ##### The drawback
   This is all but visualization there is no problem solved by making this a plot.
-  The functions now tuned in can be used in simulations about the data set If the generated data may contain any information what sort ever it must be carried out by another domain that is capable to 'weigh' or 'rate' each newly generated function
+  If the generated data may contain any information what sort ever it must be carried out by another domain that is capable to 'weigh' or 'rate' each newly generated function

-  ###### good about the drawback Using the dit rnd function we can make each generated
+  ###### good about the drawback
+  Using the dit rnd function we can make each generated function 'unique' and that possibly could help that other 'weigh' rate' domain.

    #### 4.'aCrunchlist1RAW'